 I can’t believe it’s time to start talking about Easter again!
 This was a huge holiday for me last year – in fact I still run into lots of people around the web that know MPMK based solely on the DIY paint chip Easter garland

 Along with DIY decor, I also tackled some DIY Easter baskets.
 My goal was to avoid sugar completely and make every part of the baskets suitable for play instead.
 Click here for all the info. on the Creative Play Easter Basket – Baby Edition

-Of course along with the baby edition of the creative play basket, there was also a bigger kid version.
+Of course along with the baby edition of the creative play basket, there was also a bigger kid version

 takes only a minute to print and cut out.
 Use it like a standard memory game for older kids.
 For younger toddlers, use one of the pages as a playing board and have them match the cut out cards to it.

 Finally it doesn’t get much more simple than this handmade baby toy

 I hope these ideas have you excited about once again thinking outside the chocolate bunny box this Easter.
 If you have any gift ideas or traditions that have become special to your family, I’d love it if you’d share in the comments below.
 I’ll be back later this month with some more inspiration.

 P.S.
-Looking for more ways to simplify and connect with your family?
+Looking for more ways to simplify and save time so you can connect with your family this year?